bongochong/CombinedPrivacyBlockLists/README.md

 - [**Windows Versions of these Tools**](/WindowsUtils/)

-These scripts are modified versions - in that they include prompts for user input - of the ones I run on my LiGnux box.
+These scripts are modified versions of the ones I run on my LiGnux box.
 They are not pretty, but I've tested them several times and they work with no issues.
-They all make use of [sed](https://www.gnu.org/software/sed/manual/sed.html), [Wget](https://www.gnu.org/software/wget/) or [curl](https://curl.haxx.se/), and some have other dependencies, so make sure you inspect the readme files and your system has the relevant programs if you plan on using my tools.
+Some of them have dependencies, so make sure you inspect their respective readme files, and that your system has the relevant programs if you plan on using my tools.

-It should be noted that the scripts for generating IP block lists have an additional dependency on the [command line 7zip tools](http://p7zip.sourceforge.net/), while the one for generating a comprehensive hosts file depends on a plaintext template document and a .jar binary (which performs some of the initial operations), both of which are included in the relevant GitHub directory.
-Please see the readme files for each tool before using and/or modifying them.

 ---